riptano/cdm/README.md

 cdm install [dataset]

+## Requesting a dataset

+Please submit a GitHub issue requesting the dataset, with as much detail as possible.
+You should include the following:

+* Dataset URL
+* What you'd like to use the data for

+## Repository Layout Specification

 ## Contributing

 See the contributing doc.

-## Repository Layout Specification

 ## Generating a new dataset